kyma-project/cloud-manager/docs/user/README.md

 ## Architecture

-Kyma Cloud Manager Operator runs in Kyma Control Plane and does remote reconciliation on Kyma clusters that have the Cloud Manager module enabled.
+Kyma Cloud Manager Operator runs in Kyma Control Plane and does remote reconciliation on Kyma clusters that have the Cloud Manager module added.
 It brings various Custom Resource Definitions (CRDs) each representing some a specific cloud resource from the underlying cloud provider subscription.

 ## API / Custom Resources Definitions